Khadibia/ML-Assessment-repo/README.md

 As permitted, here's the link to my train and val images; https://drive.google.com/drive/folders/1s7FreXGXTYwi6rfqFfmVlQl64BaP-szg?usp=sharing

-I proceeded to organing the data in YOLOv5 structure as follows: dataset/
+I proceeded to organising the data in YOLOv5 structure as follows: dataset/
     images/train/
     images/val/